 LifeMap: Academic, Career and Transfer Planning

-In addition to the LifeMap related activities students will be exposed to in the classroom, the LifeMap Commons serves as a central location on campus to support you throughout your journey with Academic and Career Advising, Internship Programming, the Learn and Earn Program, Job Search Resources, Career Events, Transfer Services and referrals to other college support services.
+In addition to exposure to LifeMap through activities in the classroom, the LifeMap Commons serves as a central location on campus to support you throughout your journey.
+There you can find resources that include Academic and Career Advising, Internship Programming, the Learn and Earn Program, Job Search Resources, Career Events, Transfer Workshops and referrals to other college support services.
 The LifeMap Commons is in Room E235.

 LifeMap will help you understand your success as you progress through key stages of your student experience: becoming acclimated to college, progressing toward a degree and approaching graduation.

 Six components form the foundation of LifeMap.
 As you navigate and move through your path, each of these components will play a critical role.